 ASL-LEX: Mapping the ASL Lexicon

-ASL-LEX is a lexical database that catalogues information about signs in American Sign Language (Caselli, Sevcikova Sehyr, Cohen-Goldberg, & Emmorey, 2016).
+ASL-LEX is a lexical database that catalogues information about signs in American Sign Language (Caselli et al., 2016; Sevcikova, Caselli, Cohen-Goldberg, Emmorey, 2021).
 It currently includes information about frequency (how often signs are used in everyday conversation), iconicity (how much signs look like what they mean), and phonology (which handshapes, locations, movements etc. are used).
-Many deaf children in the US unfortunately do not know ASL.
-Teachers can use ASL-LEX to support vocabulary in deaf and students who are learning ASL (e.g., to develop vocabulary lessons that prioritize commonly used signs).
+ASL teachers can use ASL-LEX to support vocabulary acquisition (e.g., to develop vocabulary lessons that prioritize commonly used signs).
 Students can also look up signs based on their sign form, without knowing a sign’s English translation, and begin to learn about linguistic patterns in the forms of signs.
-It can also be used by ASL researchers to develop experiments.
-This project is supported by the National Science Foundation (1625793).
+It can also be used by ASL researchers to develop experiments, or to develop technology.
+This project is supported by the National Science Foundation (1625793, 1918252, and 1749384).

 ASL Vocabulary Acquisition

 Many deaf children have limited access to language early in life: they often do not have signing role models, and cannot hear the sounds of spoken language.
-These children are at risk of incomplete acquisition of their first language; this is called language deprivation.
-My work explores the trajectory of vocabulary development in deaf children with or without language deprivation, because early vocabulary is a critical building block in language acquisition.
-The goal is to identify the signs that children learn, the factors that promote vocabulary acquisition (Caselli & Pyers, in press), and to develop assessment tools for identifying children who have limited ASL vocabularies.
-With these tools in hand, researchers and educators will be better able to develop interventions to mitigate the effects of language deprivation.
+This puts them at risk of language deprivation.
+This line of research explores how deaf children learn vocabulary, and how these early experiences with language affect language learning.
+The goal is to identify how children learn signs, the factors that promote vocabulary acquisition, and to develop assessment tools for measuring early ASL vocabulary.
 Find out more about this project.
-This project is supported by the National Institute of Deafness and other Communication Disorders (R21DC016104).
+This project is supported by the National Institute of Deafness and other Communication Disorders (R21DC016104 and R01DC018279).